Muriel Young: Television

+keep our environment fresh and flourishing for their own little ones — well done LEARNING TREE! (and its marvellous Ian Page) - MURIEL YOUNG.”

 She devised Clapperboard, presented by Chris Kelly, Granada's film magazine show for children.
 Young was also an occasional panellist on the ATV talent show New Faces.
 Changing direction again in the mid-1980s, Young made two series of Ladybirds, a Channel 4 programme from Mike Mansfield's independent company.

 Personal life

 In 1986, Young left her successful career in television and moved back to County Durham, where she lived in part of Stanhope Castle with her husband Cyril Coke, a television drama director, whom she had married in 1954.
 Coke was the son of the film actor Edward Rigby and the novelist Phyllis Austin.
 The couple met when he was casting director for The Story of Gilbert and Sullivan.
 Coke died in 1993.

 Although most references gave her year of birth as 1928, she was actually born on 19 June 1923; her parents' marriage was registered in the first quarter of 1923.

 She died in Stanhope, County Durham on 24 March 2001, aged 77.